 The core purpose of an AI deal desk is to handle the repetitive, time-consuming tasks that keep your sales team from selling.
 Evaluate the tool's automation capabilities carefully.
 Can it automatically populate RFPs and security questionnaires with accurate, up-to-date information?
 Can it help qualify leads or suggest the most relevant content for a specific deal?
 The right tool will automate administrative work, giving your reps more time to focus on building relationships and closing deals, which is where they create the most value.

-The Features That Actually Drive Sales
+Which AI Features Actually Drive Sales?

 When you're evaluating different AI deal desk tools, it's easy to get lost in a long list of features.
 The key is to focus on the capabilities that will genuinely impact your sales process and help your team close more deals.
 A great tool isn't just about adding more bells and whistles; it's about providing tangible value that streamlines workflows, offers clear insights, and frees up your team to do what they do best: sell.
 Let's break down the core features that make a real difference.